KineticCafe/app_identity/Roadmap.md

 Improvements under consideration include:

 - Additional hashing algorithm support, such as SHA-3 variants.
 SHA-3 was only recently finalized and none of the reference languages have native support for the SHA-3 variants in their standard libraries.

 - Parameter extension and shuffling.
 Although versions 2, 3, and 4 are resistant
-  to replay attacks with the use of a verified timestamp nonce, it could be useful to have versions that can shuffle the parameters so that the position of the secret is not always in the same place during padlock hashing.
+  to replay attacks and length extension attacks with the use of a verified timestamp nonce, it could be useful to have versions that can shuffle the parameters so that the position of the secret is not always in the same place during padlock hashing.
 That is, instead of the padlock ordered as `version id nonce padlock`, it might be `padlock nonce version id` or `nonce version id padlock` on a per-call basis, and the order of the parameters would indicate the order of the padlock parameters (e.g., `secret nonce id` and `nonce id secret`).
-This and other possible improvements would help fight key extension attacks.
+This and other possible improvements would help fight length extension attacks.

 - Multiple rounds.
 Some algorithm versions might provide multiple rounds of digest calculation putting the parameters in different (but defined) orders.